Make KYC Your Competitive Advantage

 What we have seen over the last five years in particular is a flurry of new legislation drafted, approved and implemented.
 This has been driven by the Financial Action Task Force (FATF), and delivered through the EU Money Laundering directives, the fourth of which is due to be implemented within the next 12 months.

 Brexit or not, AML4 will have a significant impact on banks and financial businesses operating in the UK.
 One of the key points of the legislation is that companies must undertake more detailed checks on potential customers.
-The aim is to make it harder for criminal organisations to launder their money, and stop the flow of money funding global terrorist organisations.
+The aim is to make it harder for criminal organizations to launder their money, and stop the flow of money funding global terrorist organizations.

 While this is welcome, it does create a headache for banks and financial businesses trying to remain profitable in a competitive field.
 AML4 is obviously the most significant legislation in the pipeline, but it is by no means the only one which will have a significant impact on businesses and their KYC process.
 Meeting the demands of regulation poses several problems for the companies: